abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 Finally, let us mention that [[eph_ahc_type]] 0 can be used to use the adiabatic version of the Allen-Heine-Cardona equation to compute the ZPR.
-This is the version that should be used when comparing with finite-different GW calculations as fixed screeening.
+This is the version that should be used when comparing with finite-difference GW calculations at fixed screening.